allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 To receive a checkmark for this section, you should:

 - Complete reflection objectives for at least 80% of lab and project assignments, and for your final project.
 Reflection objectives might include reflection on coding goals, conceptual goals, aesthetic goals and teamwork.
 - Successfully complete at least 80% of weekly discussion assignments.
+To receive full credit for a discussion, turn it in on time with all stated discussion objectives completed (objectives will be included in assignment prompt).
+Assignments turned in late will count as half an assignment toward your discussion percentage.
+Unlike with exercises and individual labs, I will evaluate each discussion assignment only once.

 ## Python Fundamentals